esentri/domainlifecycles/readme_domain_events.md

 }
 ```

-DLC DomainEvents also provides options to customize or enhance to technical event publishing mechanisms hidden behind
+DLC DomainEvents also provides options to customize or enhance to technical event publishing mechanisms, see [Configuration](#Configuration).
-this simple interface, see [Configuration](#Configuration).

 Additionally, DLC provides the option to add metadata annotations on methods that publish DomainEvents (``@Publishes``, see io.domainlifecycles.domain.types.Publishes).
 Those annotations have no functional impact, but they currently make it more transparent to developers, where DomainEvents are published.
 The ``@Publishes`` metadata